SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

 openssl dgst -verify key_pub.pem -sha256 -signature signature.bin plain.txt
 {% endhighlight %}

-Of couse we can also sign with OpenSSL and verify using the TPM.
+Of course we can also sign with OpenSSL and verify using the TPM.
 Note that in this case loading the public portion of the key into the TPM is enough for the signature verification.
 To spice things up a little bit, we use Elliptic Curve Cryptography (ECC) keys.